about

 China's Program Coordinator

-Ms. Guan Yuan joined SIGNAL as an intern in translation in 2012.
-She officially joined the SIGNAL team as a professional translator in late 2013 after attaining her MA in English Translation and Interpretation from China University of Petroleum.
-Ms. Guan focused on translating materials for the Israel Resources Center, a SIGNAL on-line library of introductory to scholarly materials about Israel.
-Ms. Guan’s years of association with SIGNAL have provided important insights into Israel that facilitate the subtly accurate translations.
-In 2014, Ms. Guan’s role at SIGNAL expanded to include ISP (Israel Studies Program) Coordinator in China in March 2014, assisting SIGNAL in establishing and supporting the study of Israel at universities across China.
-In 2016, Ms. Guan became SIGNAL’s China coordinator, adding to her area of responsibility the management of SIGNAL’s quarterly delegations of scholars and experts from Israel to Beijing.
+Ms. Guan Yuan joined SIGNAL Group as an intern in translation in 2012.
+She officially joined the SIGNAL Group team as a professional translator in late 2013 after attaining her MA in English Translation and Interpretation from China University of Petroleum.
+Ms. Guan focused on translating materials for the Israel Resources Center, a SIGNAL Group on-line library of introductory to scholarly materials about Israel.
+Ms. Guan’s years of association with SIGNAL Group have provided important insights into Israel that facilitate the subtly accurate translations.
+In 2014, Ms. Guan’s role at SIGNAL Group expanded to include ISP (Israel Studies Program) Coordinator in China in March 2014, assisting SIGNAL Group in establishing and supporting the study of Israel at universities across China.
+In 2016, Ms. Guan became SIGNAL Group’s China coordinator, adding to her area of responsibility the management of SIGNAL Group’s quarterly delegations of scholars and experts from Israel to Beijing.
 Ms. Guan visited Israel in 2013 on an academic exchange program at Ben Gurion University to expand her expertise on Israel.
-She returned to Israel in 2019 to accompany the Chinese delegation from the School of International Studies (SIS) of Renmin University for the SIGNAL-SIS China-Israel-US annual track II dialogue.
+She returned to Israel in 2019 to accompany the Chinese delegation from the School of International Studies (SIS) of Renmin University for the SIGNAL Group-SIS China-Israel-US annual track II dialogue.

 Ms. Guan has over 9 years’ experience in international business and translation.